ilbaroni/ilbaroni.github.io/_posts/2021-08-03-get_dll_base_from_peb.md

 ---
 layout: post
 title:  "How to get a DLL base address from the Process Environment Block (PEB)"
+image_alt: {
+    url: "/assets/images/get_dll_base_from_peb_preview.png",
+    source: "self"
+}
+excerpt: "In this post I show how to get dll base addresses using the Process Environment Block (PEB) structure."
-date:   2021-08-03
+date:    2021-08-03 00:00:00 -0000
-categories: posts
+categories: []
 ---

-Very often, we see malware families dynamically resolving the needed Windows APIs.
-One of the first steps that many malware families take is to get the base address of either `KERNEL32.DLL` or `NTDLL.DLL` from the Process Environment Block (`PEB`).

-The Process Environment Block (`PEB`) is a structure that contains information about the process itself and the loaded modules.
+We often see malware families resolving Windows APIs dynamically and abusing the built-in Windows OS structures to so.
+The Process Environment Block (PEB) is a structure that contains information about the process itself and the loaded modules.

-The following is the official documented `PEB` structure ([MSDN](https://docs.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb)):
+PEB structure according to ([MSDN](https://docs.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb)):

 ```c
 typedef struct _PEB {